 JUST ANOTHER RUN OF THE MILL BEAUTIFUL BUILDING

 PERVASIVE PRETTY PANORAMAS

-AND ENDLESS ARCHITECTURAL EYE-CANDY
+AND AN ENDLESS ARRAY OF ARCHITECTURAL EYE-CANDY

 STANDING ON THE CHARLES BRIDGE FACING THE TOWN CENTER

 Prague is a truly breathtaking city so photogenic that you can barely stop snapping pictures long enough to just take it all in.
 My daughter visited when she spent six months abroad in the UK for college a decade ago and not surprisingly she loved it here as well.

 Okay, so the image of a person being tortured to death is a bit of a comedown and tends to kill the mood.
 I often wonder who got the bright idea to wear this execution device as a symbol of their faith, but then again Christianity has always been about guilt about things for which its followers are blameless.
 All of this original sin stuff and taking responsibility for the alleged Jesus’s murder seems unnecessarily self-demeaning.

 If God is so bloody perfect then why did he manufacture such fallible creatures?
 It just all seems so poorly thought out.
 Why would you want to worship a perfect entity that creates you and then turns around and blames you for their shoddy workmanship?
 I wouldn’t expect Christ’s return any time soon since I’m sure the last thing he would want to be reminded of is the event depicted in this bronze which is literally scattered by the billions all over the planet.

 Ironically, the Jewish people don’t recognize the divinity of the world’s most famous Jew, but at least they wear a positive symbol around their necks.
 The Star of David is a symbol of community, as well as the Jewish faith.
 I guess after centuries upon centuries of suffering they figured that wearing something negative would have been downright masochistic.